-Psychologist, Department of Neuropsychology and Fairmount Rehabilitation Programs Mougianis@KennedyKrieger.org conditions, as well as to youth and adolescents recovering from a wide range of acquired brain injuries.
-Dr. Mougianis' additional areas of expertise include gender affirming treatment for transgender and non-binary individuals, and the overlap of LBGTQ identity and chronic pain.
-She has worked with the entire life span in community-based interdisciplinary health settings across the country, and both her clinical and research interests focus on reducing health disparities.
+Psychologist, Department of Neuropsychology and Fairmount Rehabilitation Programs Mougianis@KennedyKrieger.org as well as to youth and adolescents recovering from a wide range of acquired brain injuries.
+Dr. Mougianis' additional areas of expertise include gender-affirming treatment for transgender and nonbinary individuals, and the overlap of LGBTQ+ identity and chronic pain.
+She has worked with the entire lifespan in community-based interdisciplinary health settings across the country, and both her clinical and research interests focus on reducing health disparities.

-Dr. Mougianis provides training and supervision to neuropsychology postdoctoral fellows in the specialized transition program.
-She provides clinical intervention services to youth and young adults with chronic pain and health
+Dr. Mougianis provides training and supervision to neuropsychology postdoctoral fellows in the Institute's Specialized Transition Program.
+She provides clinical intervention services to youth and young adults with chronic pain and health conditions,